Getting Started

 We’ll be using GitHub Actions and Pages to make building and deploying simple and straightforward.
 It’s assumed that you’ve already got your source code hosted on a public GitHub repository.

-branch for your repository.
+First, create a gh-pages branch for your repository.
 Delete all the

 contents of this branch and then commit and push your changes to GitHub.
 Switch